-The Master’s Foundation Programme is available as a two or three-term programme, with guaranteed progression* to a wide range of Master’s degrees at London South Bank University.
+The Master’s Foundation Programme is available as a three or four-term programme, with guaranteed progression* to a wide range of Master’s degrees at London South Bank University.
 You will study your Foundation programme at our Centre located at the heart of the London South Bank University campus.

 The 4-term extended MFP is available to start in September.